Limited polynomials and sendov's conjecture

-The sendov conjecture is the assertion that any complex coefficient polynomial $P_n(x)$ of degree $n\geq 2$ with sufficiently small zeros must lie in the same unit disk with some zero of $P'_n(x)$.
-More formally if $|a_i|<1$ such that $P_n(a_i)=0$, then there exist some $b_k$ with $P_n'(b_k)=0$ such that There has been and still is a flurry of research devoted to this problem and manifestly the current literature contains dozens of papers just for the problem.
+There has been and still is a flurry of research devoted to this problem, and manifestly the current literature contains dozens of papers just for the problem.
 There has really been substantive progress ever since it was posed.
-For instance, It has been shown in \cite{miller1993sendov} that the conjecture holds for zeros near the unit circle.
-In \cite{brown1991sendov}, the conjecture has been verified for degree at most six.
-This was improved further to polynomials of degree at most seven in \cite{borcea1996sendov} and polynomials of degree at most eight in \cite{brown1999proof}.
-The best result thus far concerning sendov conjecture is found in \cite{degot2014sendov}, where it was verified to hold for sufficiently large degree polynomials.\\ In the sequel, we will study a particular class of complex polynomial.
-It turns out that such polynomial almost satisfies the sendov conjecture.
+For example, it has been shown in \cite{miller1993sendov} that the conjecture holds for zeros near the unit circle.
+In \cite{brown1991sendov} the conjecture has been verified for the degree of at most six.
+This was further improved to polynomials of degree at most seven in \cite{borcea1996sendov} and polynomials of degree at most eight in \cite{brown1999proof}.
+The best result thus far concerning the Sendov conjecture is found in \cite{degot2014sendov}, where it is verified to hold for sufficiently large degree polynomials.
+This asymptotic version was further modified and established in a complete form in \cite{tao2022sendov}.\\

+In the sequel, we will study a particular class of complex polynomials and it turns out that such polynomials ''almost'' satisfy the Sendov conjecture.

-\section{\textbf{Limited complex-valued polynomials}}
+\section{Limited complex-valued polynomials}

-In this section we introduce the concept of limited polynomials.
-We study various settings under which polynomials of this forms are preserved.
+In this section, we introduce the concept of limited polynomials.
+We study various settings in which polynomials of these forms are preserved.